David Benavidez: Super middleweight

-First reign as WBC super middleweight champion

 Benavidez vs. Gavril

 Following his draw against James DeGale, Badou Jack vacated his WBC super middleweight title in order to fight at light heavyweight.
 The WBC ordered a match between Callum Smith and Anthony Dirrell, with the winner taking the vacant world title.
 With Smith taking part in WBSS, he was replaced through Benavidez.
 The bout was scheduled for September 2017.
 However, on August 5, the WBC announced Dirrell was out due to injury.
-Instead, Benavidez would face Romanian contender Ronald Gavril (18-1, 14 KOs) on September 8 for the world title at the Hard Rock Hotel & Casino in Nevada.
+Instead, Benavidez would face Romanian contender Ronald Gavril (18–1, 14 KOs) on September 8 for the world title at the Hard Rock Hotel & Casino in Nevada.
 Benavidez defeated Gavril after 12 rounds by split decision.
 Two judges scored the fight 117–111, 116–111 for Benavidez, whilst the third scored it 116–111 for Gavril.
 However, Gavril proved to be Benavidez's toughest test so far, with most rounds being closely contested.
 Benavidez seemed to struggle with conditioning and was knocked down in the final round.
 Speaking on his record-breaking win, Benavidez said, “It feels amazing to win this title.
 It’s everything I’ve dreamed about since I was a little kid.
 It’s everything I’ve dedicated myself to and I’ve worked hard for.
 It finally paid off.”
 According to CompuBox stats, Benavidez landed 222 of 863 punches thrown (26%) and Gavril landed 162 of his 817 thrown (20%).